-Don’t forget to read some wonderful Taiwanese literature before you visit such as:
+Don’t forget to read some wonderful Taiwanese literature before you visit.

 Discover the beauty of Taiwan in these 34 photos.